jbcoe/iso-cpp-breaking-UB/draft.md

 and/or the state of objects that may be used by the function."

 A function with preconditions is said to have a _narrow contract_.
-Violating the preconditions on such a function results in undefined behaviour.
+Violating the preconditions on such a function may result in an ill-formed program and associated compile-time-diagnostics or in undefined behaviour.

-When there are no preconditions on input, a function is said to have a _wide contract_.
-There may be input values for wide-contract functions that result in exceptions being thrown (`std::vector::at(size_t i)` when `i>std::vector::size()`) but such behaviour is well-defined.
+When there are no preconditions on a function's arguments, the function is said to have a _wide contract_.
+There may be input values for wide-contract-functions that result in exceptions being thrown but such behaviour is always well-defined.  `std::vector` has `operator[]` and `at` to perform index-access with narrow and wide contracts respectively.

+### Changes to contracts
+In an updated version of the C++ Standard we may wish to consider making changes to a function's preconditions and postconditions.

+Making preconditions stricter would be a silent breaking change: a previously valid program would now invoke undefined behaviour.
+We would expect such a proposed change to be rejected.

+Relaxing postconditions would similarly be a silent breaking change: a previously valid program that relied on the postconditions of one funtion to satisfy the preconditions of another would now invoke undefined behaviour.
+We would similarly expect such a proposed change to be rejected.

+Relaxing preconditions would not render any existing program invalid or undefined.
+We would expect such a change to be accepted so long as it was not accompanied by relaxing of postconditions.

+Making postconditions stricter would similarly not render any existing program invalid or undefined.
+We would expect such a change to be accepted.

+Relaxing preconditions and restricting postconditions may render some existing programs less-than optimally efficient as they may contain run-time checks for behaviour that is now guaranteed.

+There may be other factors to consider though.
+People may be _relying_ on undefined behaviour for trapping errors or for optimization.

 ## Sanitizers and assertions
 The undefined behavior sanitizer from GCC and Clang [[REF]](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) can be used to produce an instrumented build in which some instances of undefined behaviour will be detected and the program terminated with a helpful message.

 Standard library implementations can be augmented with debug checks and assertions to ensure that preconditions are true.
-For instance, calling `std::vector::operator[](size_t i)` with `i` beyond the end of the vector will be caught in a debug build using Microsoft's Standard Library implementation.
+For instance, calling `std::vector::operator[](size_t i)` with `i` greater than the size of the vector will be caught in a debug build using Microsoft's Standard Library implementation.

+Builds with sanitizers and active assertions are commonly used by engineers to identify and eliminate bugs.

 ## Case studies
+The following case studies are recent examples of proposed changes to undefined behaviour.
+Both cases would be considered acceptable by the contract-based criteria we outlined above but have led to considerable discussion.

 ### Relaxing a precondition for `std::string_view`